Council for Credential Innovation

 Council Charge

-The Council will support post-secondary professional, continuing, and online (PCO) leaders as they seek to advance and develop quality non-degree or alternative credentials in higher education.
-The CCI will focus on thought leadership and strategies that support innovation and lasting change at institutions.
-The Council will provide a forum for senior leaders at postsecondary institutions to engage and learn more about non-degree credentials and the value they have for learners and employers.
-The CCI will:
+The CCI Leadership Team supports online and professional education leaders as they seek to advance and develop quality non-degree or alternative credentials in higher education.
+The CCI focuses on thought leadership and strategies that support innovation and lasting change at the institutional level.
+The Council provides a forum for senior leaders at postsecondary institutions to engage and learn more about non-degree or alternative credentials and the value they have for learners and employers.
+The Council fosters opportunities to collaborate at the institutional level to expand and accelerate adoption and implementation of credential innovation.

 Our Work